gbressan07/gbressan07/README.md

 - 👋 Hi, I’m @gbressan07
 - 👀 I’m interested in Almost everything
 - 🌱 I’m currently learning As much as i can
-- 💞️ I’m looking to collaborate on back-end projects
+- 💞️ I’m looking to collaborate on front-end projects
 - 📫 How to reach me: gbressandev@gmail.com
-- 😄 Pronouns: ...
 - ⚡ Fun fact: My favorite game its Battlefield 2

 <!---